 The Fynbos Vineyard has well drained soils that are rich in clay with north facing slopes that result in a rich, gorgeous, fleshy, generous wine.
 Nuanced and multi-layered – this vineyard produces wines with more depth and weight.

 Our 2021 Single Vineyard Fynbos Chardonnay is perfumed and mineral with notes of soft white pear, stone fruit and bright citrus.
 This is a sumptuous wine whose fruit profile has both depth and breadth, and great structure that allows for significant ageing potential.

-Grapes were hand-picked before being whole bunch pressed.
+Grapes were hand-picked and spent overnight in a cold room before being whole bunch pressed.
 No settling enzymes were used, resulting in juice containing more solids.
-This wine was 100% wild fermented in a selection of 300L French oak barrels (25% new, the rest in 2nd, 3rd and 4th fill barrels).
-Lees stirring was done every 3rd week for 4 months to add complexity and texture.
-The wine remained on the lees for a total of 12 months with 14% malolactic fermentation to add richness and texture.
-Thereafter, the wines were racked and blended into 3rd fill 500L French oak barrel.
+This wine was 100% wild fermented in a selection of 228L and 300L French oak barrels (20% new, the rest in 2nd, 3rd and 4th fill barrels).
+The wine remained on the lees for a total of 12 months with 10% malolactic fermentation and no battonage.
+Thereafter, the wines were racked and blended.
 The wine was fined and stabilised naturally for a period of 3 months before bottling.